QuickDapp/QuickDapp-OLD/docs/frontend/graphql.md

 1. Update the backend [`resolvers.ts`](https://github.com/QuickDapp/QuickDapp/tree/master/src/shared/backend/graphql/resolvers.ts) to ensure the query gets handled in the backend.

-_Note: When running the dapp in [dev](../command-line/dev.md) mode there is a code generator which watches for changes to `schema.ts`, generating updated Typescript bindings on-the-fly.
-It's these bindings that are then used within the backend resolvers._
+!!!

-## Test GUI
+In [dev](../command-line/dev.md) mode a code generator watches for changes to `schema.ts`, generating updated Typescript bindings on-the-fly.
+These bindings are used by the backend resolvers to accurately resolve query and parameter names.

-When the dev server is run, accessing the `/api/graphql` path in the browser will bring up the [Apollo Sandbox](https://www.apollographql.com/docs/graphos/explorer/sandbox).
-Through this GUI you can enumerate and test all the GraphQL schema definitions, including queries and mutations.
+!!!

 ## Authenticated queries